2018–2019 Gaza border protests: 14 May

 During the protests, the IDF used live fire, leading to 52 Gazan fatalities and injuring more than 1200 (according to Gaza health officials), making it "the bloodiest day in Gaza since the end of the 2014 war."
 By the end of the day, at least 60 Palestinians were reported to have been killed, when Hamas claim 50 of them as its militants, and Islamic Jihad claimed 3 members of its military wing.
 Palestinian sources said that about 2700 were injured.
 Some of those who were killed or injured included health care workers providing medical care to the protesters.
 One of the wounded subsequently died on 13 August.
 One Israeli sniper later stated that on this day he and his locator broke the standing record for knee-shots that day, managing to make 42 hits.

-The Israel Defense Forces (IDF) reported that during the day, a Hamas squad attempted to breach the border fence with Israel and opened fire on Israeli forces.
+The IDF reported that during the day, a Hamas squad attempted to breach the border fence with Israel and opened fire on Israeli forces.
 All eight attackers were killed by Israeli troops in the exchange of gunfire.
 The IDF released video of the incident.